A Look at Clarity in Positioning

 How can we use one message to communicate to multiple buyers?
 Obviously we cannot.
 We'll need different articulations of our message that resonate with each buyer type.

-In Pragmatic Marketing's Practical Product Management® seminar, we illustrate the differing viewpoints in positioning with a sales force automation product.
+In Pragmatic Institute's Practical Product Management® seminar, we illustrate the differing viewpoints in positioning with a sales force automation product.
 A positioning document written for a salesperson should emphasize the features that reduce his paperwork while the document for the sales manager emphasizes the value of centralized territory data.

 Company, family, product positioning

 One company quadrupled sales of services just by positioning them using the same process.
 In fact, aren't services products just like software and hardware?
 Services should be defined as repeatable offerings that are consistently communicated, sold, and delivered--just like software.